elijahladdie/udacity-pro/README.md

 # udacity-pro
-this repo is for holding udacity learing projects in react and redux.
+this repo is for holding udacity learning projects in react and redux.